Taiwanese people: Martial law era

 In 1945, the Taiwanese faced a new unequal binary relationship when Taiwan entered the political sphere of the Republic of China (ROC).
 Shortly following the Kuomintang (KMT) arrival, however, social conflict erupted in the midst of rampant government corruption, soaring inflation and an increasing flow of immigrants from China (see February 28 Incident).
 The latter were preferred for jobs in the civil service as opposed to Taiwanese who were regarded as "untrustworthy"(Phillips 2003).
 Recurrent violent suppression of dissent also played an important role in enforcing a separate sense of "Taiwanese-ness" (Gates 1981).

 The KMT lost the Chinese Civil War and retreated to Taiwan in 1949.
 However, Chiang Kai-shek intended to eventually return to mainland China and retake control of it.
 In order to do this, the KMT attempted to "sinicize" the Taiwanese people.
 KMT's Taiwan Garrison Commander Chen Yi stated that after 50 years of Japanese rule, "Taiwanese customs, thought, and language would have to gradually return to that of the Chinese people".
 The KMT believed that a centrally controlled curriculum would forge a unified national sentiment in Taiwan.
 They also believed education would help build a martial spirit and stimulate enough military, economic, political, and cultural strength not only to survive, but also to recover the mainland.

 Under the KMT structure, "Taiwanese" became a strong "regional" identity.
-The term has often been used synonymously with benshengren, a term which covered both Hokkien and Hakka whose ancestors arrived in Taiwan before the Japanese restrictions on immigration in 1895.
+The term has often been used synonymously with "benshengren", a term which covered both Hokkien and Hakka whose ancestors arrived in Taiwan before the Japanese restrictions on immigration in 1895.
 "Taiwanese" was used in contrast with waishengren (mainlanders), who included the people who followed the KMT to Taiwan between 1945 and 1949 and their descendants.
 The government tended to stress provincial identities, with identification cards and passports issued until the late 1990s displaying one's ancestral province and county.
-During this period the terms "cooked" and "raw" Aborigines disappeared.
-The former "raw" Aborigines were termed Shandi Tongbao, Gaoshanzu (Mountain Race) or Gaoshan Tongbao (Mountain Compatriots).
+During this period the terms "cooked" and "raw" Indigenous disappeared.
+The former "raw" Indigenous were termed Shandi Tongbao, Gaoshanzu (Mountain Race) or Gaoshan Tongbao (Mountain Compatriots).